Team-STAG/God-s-instrument-website/README.md

 9.) the only stylesheet expected to appear in all pages is the general.css file. other styles will be added respectively to the page they bear. e.g the index page will contain both general.css and index.css style, the about page will contain index.css and about.css style
-10.) the images for the website will be found in the junk folder 11.) the footer section will have our addvertisement as the tech agency that created the website 11.)
+10.) the images for the website will be found in the junk folder 11.) the footer section will have our addvertisement as the tech agency that created the website 12.)
+Roles will be distributed once the ui for the website has been determined.
+13.)
 Ask any questions directly if you got one... ask the in the group or directly to my dm

 PAGES REQUIRED FOR THE WEBSITE ARE